publisha/publisha.github.io/index.md

 Footnotes are turned into popup notes[^1] using 'Bigfoot' jquery.
 You can [find out about this here][736ed6d1].

   [736ed6d1]: http://www.bigfootjs.com "Thanks to Chris Sauve for this!"

+The reading position indicator (see the green bar at the top of the page) is a modification of the code from Pankaj Parashar's version at [CodePen][3ba77385].

+  [3ba77385]: https://codepen.io/pankajparashar/pen/towxF "Check out this Code."

+  ---

   [![My shadow bottom right.
 View from Wittenham Clumps by the Thames at Dorchester.](/images/2017/01/fromWittenhamClumps.jpg)](/images/2017/01/fromWittenhamClumps.jpg)